fugu2000/madlib/README.md

 # Approach
 * Distributed Jobs
 * Organize our objectives and stories in a seperate document
-* We used IF statements to keep track of which story and which variables to use
+* We used IF statements to randomizing the stories
-* (random marcus note uh if statements were only used for randomization)
 * randomly selected story to use through arraylist
 * arraylists also used to collect inputs